 - 1. Install overdrive mainshaft rear bearing rear lock ring (44) Figure 2, rear bearing (45), and rear bearing front lock ring (44). - 2.
 Install new oil seal (46) in overdrive case (37). - 3.
-Before Installing shift shaft (22) in the overdrive housing, coat the shift shaft oil seal counter-bore with white lead and tap in a new oil seal (23).
+Before installing shift shaft (22) in the overdrive housing, coat the shift shaft oil seal counterbore with while lead and tap in a new oil seal (23).
 Dip the threaded end of the shift shaft in liquid soap, and using care, push the shaft through the new seal, turn the shaft so that the shifter lug will be in an upright position.

-Installation OF ADAPTOR PLATE, SOLENOID PAWL, SUN GEAR CONTROL PLATE AND BLOCKER, SOLENOID, SUN GEAR SHIFT RAIL AND FORK (Single Lever Type)
+INSTALLATION OF ADAPTOR PLATE, SOLENOID PAWL, SUN GEAR CONTROL PLATE AND BLOCKER, SOLENOID, SUN GEAR SHIFT RAIL AND FORK

+(Single Lever Type)

-1. Position the adaptor p late and fasten the adaptor to the transmission case and Install the solenoid pawl, sun gear control plate and blocker assembly, Figure 21.
+Position the adaptor plate and fasten the adaptor to the transmission case and install the solenoid pawl, sun gear control plate and blocker assembly, Figure 21.

-NOTE: Insert the pawl with the notched side up, be sure that the blocker ring and pawl are properly positioned before Installing the snap ring, Figure 22.
-With pawl fully engaged in slot in stationary gear and one end of the interlock plunger contacting the shift rail
+NOTE: Insert the pawl with the notched side up, be sure that the blocker ring and pawl are properly positioned before installing the snap ring, Figure 22.
+With pawl fully engaged in slot in stationary gear and one end of the interlock plunger contacting the shift rail.